EBZebra/docs/edge/source/guide/printingGuide.md

 		devicePort: 6101
 		...

-NOTE: When attepting to connect via Bluetooth or Wi-Fi, be sure the device's corresponding radio is turned on.
+**NOTE**: When attepting to connect via Bluetooth or Wi-Fi, be sure the device's corresponding radio is turned on.
 If using Bluetooth, the printer should be set to "discoverable."

 ###Finding via USB
 Printing via USB is supported on Android and Windows Mobile/CE devices.
 To print from a Zebra enterprise mobile computer, it must be connected to one of [Zebra's supported printers](#zebra-printers-with-usb-printing) **using an OTG cable or adapter.**  Windows Mobile/CE devices also must be in 'Host Mode,' which is found under USB Config in the Settings panel.